dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     systemctl restart node-red-experience
     ```

 1. Now, open the Node-RED development environment in the browser (Remember you can just point your browser to port 1880 on your NUC, eg: `http://your.nucs.ip.address:1880` where `your.nucs.ip.address is` your NUC's IP Address).
+If you already had it open, make sure to refresh it.
 In the list of nodes on the left, you should see a new "**cloud**" category, and within it the "**azureiothub**" node:

     <blockquote>
       <strong>Note</strong>: if the "<strong>cloud</strong>" category and "<strong>azureiothubnode</strong>" node don't appear, you may need to manually install the "<strong>node-red-control-azureiothubnode</strong>" package on the NUC.
 If that is necessary, ssh into the NUC, and from the prompt run the following two commands:<br/>